22. Simple Neural Network Regression with Keras and JAX#

 The objective of this lecture is to provide a very simple introduction to deep learning in a regression setting.

-We begin with some standard imports.
+We begin this lecture with some standard imports.

 import numpy as np